Employees (updated July 2022)

 If the employer agrees to the request, the employer and the employer must discuss and record in writing whether the employee is full time or part time.

-If it is agreed that the employee will be part time then they must agree and record the regular pattern of work, the hours worked each day and the days of the week and actual starting and finishing times each day as per clause 11.8 (j) of the Pastoral Award 2020.
+If it is agreed that the employee will be part time then they must agree and record the regular pattern of work, the hours worked each day and the days of the week and actual starting and finishing times each day as per clause 10.2 of the Pastoral Award 2020.

 Employees hours can stay the same